vyclu20/vyclu20/README.md

 I also have a strong proficiency in design tools like Photoshop and Blender, where I focus on creating 3D models and engaging in image manipulation and interactive art.
 While I have extensive experience using these tools, I'm constantly seeking to improve my skills and stay up-to-date with the latest techniques and trends.
 Recently, I've been exploring other design tools like Spline to expand my skillset and explore new creative possibilities.

 Overall, I am committed to continuous learning and improvement in all aspects of my work.
 In the near future, I would like to explore game development and robotics, and further expand my knowledge in artificial intelligence and machine learning.
 Additionally, I also have a strong interest in cybersecurity and data privacy, and am eager to explore these fields more deeply.
-Currently my github is still a bit empty, but I hope to upload more projects in the future to share with the community.
+Currently my github is still a bit empty, but I hope to upload more projects in the future to share with this community.

 (cat butts)